 Expert Advice in the Presence of Conflicts of Interest: The Case of Star-Crossed Acquisitions

 Expert advice is presumed to be more valuable, but when the expert has a conflict of interest, overcoming that conflict is difficult.
-We examine the performance of acquirers who hire an advisor that employs an expert – a star analyst – who covers the target and show that such “star-crossed” acquirers fare worse than other acquirers along multiple dimensions, including lower announcement returns and higher subsequent goodwill impairments.
-We consider multiple explanations for these outcomes, and the evidence strongly points toward star-crossed acquirers being unable to mitigate their advisors’ conflict of interest.
+We examine the performance of acquirers who hire an advisor that employs an expert–a star analyst–who covers the target and show that such "star-crossed" acquirers fare worse than other acquirers along multiple dimensions, including lower announcement returns and higher subsequent goodwill impairments.
+We consider various explanations for these outcomes, and the evidence strongly points toward star-crossed acquirers being unable to mitigate their advisors' conflict of interest.
 Surprisingly, our analysis suggests that star-crossed managers are ex-ante uninformed about the low quality of the deals.
-Finally, we posit that given their expertise, a star-crossed advisor’s advantage is increasing in the opacity of the target firm’s accounting.
+Finally, we posit that a star-crossed advisor's advantage is increasing in the opacity of the target firm's accounting.
 Consistent with this, we find that in star-crossed deals only, acquirer announcement returns are decreasing in target opacity.

 Keywords: analyst coverage, star analysts, M&A, goodwill, acquisition advisors